MerrybyPractice/healthtracker/README.md

     - added tłumaczenia na język polski for each string in the strings.xml

     - fixed null pointer issues so that Exercise Diary page will render.
+    - laid down the bones of the request location access